 Disney Concert Hall.
 Frank Geary’s visionary design concentrates the energy and power of the great musical works that are performed within it and enables us directly to connect to this power, as contemplated by Move # 2 Finding Your Power and Move # 5 Harvesting Creative Genius in Music.
 (10)

 Disney Concert Hall

 Yet BHI is not simply about glorious design.
-For small hearts and narrow minds and burnout can rule in the most transcendent spaces.
+Small hearts and narrow minds can rule in the most transcendent spaces.
 BHI seeks to nourish a different kind of continuing transaction among the hearts and minds of everyone who is engaged in these environments.
 The best green designs, of course, do not simply render spaces healthy by making them free of chemical toxins.
-They also seek to inspire and to elevate the minds and spirits occupants.
+They also seek to inspire and to elevate the minds and spirits of their occupants.
 BHI extends these principles, conceiving spaces as noted below as organic, living, and intelligent environments, and evolving with their users.
 Just as the IT industry is increasingly aware of the importance of integrating hardware and software, in a similar way BHI encourages an integration of form and flow in architecture and design with the goal of creating spaces that nourish vitality, joy, and happiness for everyone.

 Here are two examples of how BHI can be practically introduced at an early stage in the planning of such projects: